 - Dip a piece of oyster mushroom in the milk mixture, shaking off excess.
 Then, coat it in the flour mixture and shake off extra.
 Repeat for the remaining mushrooms.

-- Lightly coat mushrooms with oil on both sides using a cooking spray, and place mushrooms in one layer without overlapping.
-(Hence, you might need to cook them in batches)
+- Lightly coat mushrooms with oil on both sides using a cooking spray, and place them in a single layer without overlapping (you might need to cook them in batches).

 - Bake them at 180C/350F for 8-12 minutes, flipping and spraying on more oil halfway through.